jniemann66/ferocious/readme.md

 Make the format of the automatically-generated output file be the format you specify.

+**Options/Compression Levels/flac ...**

+Allows you to set the *compression level* to be used when saving files in the flac format.
+The level setting is an integer between 0 and 8 inclusive, and corresponds to the [compression levels](https://xiph.org/flac/documentation_tools_flac.html#encoding_options "compression levels") of the official [flac command-line tool ](https://xiph.org/flac/index.html "FLAC command-line tool") from [xiph.org](https://xiph.org/ "xiph.org")

+**Options/Compression Levels/Ogg Vorbis ...**

+Allows you to set the *quality level* to be used when saving files in the ogg vorbis format.
+The quality level corresponds to the quality level used for the official ogg vorbis command-line tool, and ranges from -1.0 to 10.0.
+Non-integer values are allowed.

+**Options/Enable tooltips**

+Allows you to switch off the tooltips after you have become familiar with the controls, or switch them back on again as desired.

 **Help/about ...**

 Display the version of Ferocious and the version of resampler.

+**Help/about Qt ...**

+Display information about Qt, the Toolkit used for developing Ferocious.

 ## Explanation of controls and options